king-11/ComputerSystem/Week 0.md

 - Instructor Console Ready with dark mode design
 - Templating project directory for frontend work done, build check workflows included
 - Login page design selected implementation will be done by next week.

+### Team 25

+- Learnt the basic syntax of Kotlin.
+- Read about differnt views used in an Android app.
+- Planned a database model to store data.
+- Created a firebase project for analytics data.